dimicodes/Paleo-Planner/README.md

 # Paleo-Planner

 Paleo Planner is a web-based tool that helps you plan your meals based on the Paleo diet, specifically designed for OMAD (One-Meal-a-Day) enthusiasts.
 It generates a meal suggestion tailored to your individual goals and preferences.
 Whether you're looking to lose weight, maintain a healthy lifestyle, or just try something new, Paleo Planner can provide you with a daily meal idea.
-The app
+The app can currently generate **1680** different possible meal combinations.

 # How It Works